Pro-life or Pro-choice? 7 Reasons Why I'm Pro-life

 Then we noticed a dark oval on the ultrasound screen, just above our living baby.
 And that explained the hemorrhaging.
 It was the deceased twin of our living baby.
 This precious little one had apparently expired in the womb before developing.

 The doctor succeeded in controlling the bleeding and sent us home.
-Six months later my wife delivered our son John, who at the time of this writing is an honor student in college.
-All because a doctor had a “hunch” and decided to do an ultrasound before the needed D&C — a procedure which unwittingly would have killed John.
+Six months later my wife delivered our son John.
+All because a doctor had a “hunch” and decided to do an ultrasound before the seemingly needed D&C — a procedure which unwittingly would have killed John.
 That obstetrician’s ultrasound hunch saved our son’s life!
+The doctor of course canceled the D&C, John was born, and he is now a recent MBA graduate of Harvard Business School and is a well-employed, productive citizen, husband, and father.

 Thank you for taking the time to read my personal story.
-It will help you to understand why I am avidly "pro-life" rather than "pro-choice".
+It will help you to understand why I am "pro-life" rather than "pro-choice".
 What did I see on that sonogram screen?
 I saw a tiny, moving, living child.
 I saw little, developing arms and legs.
 I saw motion, moving, kicking.
 I saw a human being!
-Very little, yes, but clearly, unequivocally a human being.
+A very small one, yes, but clearly, unequivocally a human being.

-I do not intend to jump into the scientific and medical debates and arguments going on between the pro-life and the pro-choice camps.
+I do not intend to jump into the scientific and medical debates and arguments going on between the prolife and the prochoice/pro-abortion camps.
 I’m not a trained, credible spokesman in those technical disciplines.

-I believe that I am a credible spokesman on the biblical issues undergirding many pro-life arguments.
-And my intent in the following bible study is to offer SIX GOOD REASONS, BIBLICALLY, TO BE "PRO-LIFE" rather than "pro-choice".
+I believe that I am a credible spokesman on the biblical issues undergirding many pro-life, right-to-life arguments.
+And my intent in the following bible study is to offer SEVEN GOOD BIBLICAL REASONS TO BE PRO-LIFE rather than pro-choice.

 Genesis 1:26-27; 9:6 Then God said, “Let us make man in our image, in our likeness....
 So God created man in his own image, in the image of God he created him; male and female he created them....
 [9:6] “Whoever sheds the blood of man, by man shall his blood be shed; for in the image of God has God made man.”